Sunk Cost Fallacy: When to Quit and When to Persist

 Professional traders understand this intuitively.
 They evaluate positions based on current information and forward-looking probability, not on their entry price.
 The Kelly criterion, for instance, sizes bets based entirely on the current edge and odds - historical cost doesn't enter the formula.

 The amateur investor, by contrast, sorts their portfolio into "winners" (above purchase price) and "losers" (below), selling winners and holding losers.
-This behaviour, known as the disposition effect, is the sunk cost fallacy in action.
+This behaviour, known as the disposition effect (documented by Hersh Shefrin and Meir Statman in 1985), is the sunk cost fallacy in action.

 Not every quit is the right move